cilium/cilium/Documentation/install/upgrade.rst

     default ConfigMap.
 Existing deployments will continue to use ``kvstore`` unless opted into new behavior via the ConfigMap.

+  * ``enable-non-local-node-identity`` has been added to enable a new identity for non-local cluster nodes.
+This allows to treat local and remote cluster nodes differently from a policy perspective.
+The option is enabled by default for new deployments when generated via Helm and disabled by default for existing deployments.

 Deprecated options
 ~~~~~~~~~~~~~~~~~~